Healthy Baked Ziti

 Can you make baked ziti without meat?
 If you’d like to, sure!
 It will not have as much protein, but it will still be yummy!

 Make Ahead: You can assemble this baked ziti ahead of time.
-Keep it in the refrigerator and before baking let it sit at room temperature for 30 minutes (You don’t want to put a cold dish in the refrigerator because it may crack)
+Keep it in the refrigerator and before baking, let it sit at room temperature for 30 minutes (You don’t want to put a cold dish in the oven because it may crack)

 Storing: This baked ziti will last in the refrigerator for up to 4 days.